Spiced Cider Margaritas

 - Apple slices

 - Start by rimming the glass.
 In a small bowl, combine the raw sugar and cinnamon.
-Pour a splash of Grand Marnier into a separate bowl.
-Dip the rim of the glass in the Grand Marnier to moisten it, and then immediately dip the glass in cinnamon sugar.
+Moisten the rim of the cocktail glass with a lemon wedge, and then immediately dip the glass in cinnamon sugar.
 (You’ll have enough cinnamon sugar for about 4-5 cocktail glasses.)

 - Pour all the ingredients into a cocktail shaker with ice.
 Shake until well combined.
 Pour over ice into your rimmed cocktail glass and serve.
 (Garnish with an apple slice, a cinnamon stick, and a dash of ground cinnamon if you like!)

 Get new recipes and lifestyle tips delivered straight to your inbox.